Synthetic Materials for Controlled Experimental Systems

 What We’re Building

-- Flame-grown boules doped with specific elements
+- Flame-grown boules with controlled dopant composition

 Goals